bucs110a0spring22/ch3-lab-AlexDoesCS/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ The first part of the program was asking to make two turtles race eachother using two different methods.
+The second part of this lab was asking to make a turtle draw different polygons.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: #0

-Grace days remaining: < # >/5
+Grace days remaining: #0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None